DiegoAscanio/es4ps-setup-wizard/docs/README.md

 Then, you should fill in the required fields.
 Some fields present a tooltip that will help you to understand its purpose and how to fill its value.
-A brief description of each field is presented below:
+A description of each field is presented below:

 - **RabbitMQ Setup Fields**:
     - **RabbitMQ User**: A user necessary to establish connections to the